-Second quarter and first six months 2023 vs. 2022
+Third quarter and first nine months 2023 vs. 2022

-Other expense in the second quarter and first six months of fiscal 2023 consisted of restructuring and restructuring-related charges, substantially all of which related to severance costs, resulting from certain cost reduction initiatives committed to in fiscal 2023.
+Other expense in the first nine months of fiscal 2023 consisted of restructuring and restructuring-related charges, substantially all of which related to severance costs, resulting from certain cost reduction initiatives committed to in fiscal 2023.
 Additional information regarding our restructuring charges is provided in this Quarterly Report in "Notes to Condensed Consolidated Financial Statements, Note 2.
-Composition of Certain Financial Statement Items - Other Expenses."
+Composition of Certain Financial Statement Items - Other Income, Costs and Expenses."